iridakos/stup/README.md

       * any of the words: `today`, `tomorrow`, `yesterday` in which case you can ommit the `@` option
       * a date string in the form: YYYY-MM-DD, example: 2020-04-12
     * **if you ommit this option, `sput` by default will show you your yesterday's notes**
-  * `<repository-name>`: the name of the repository in which the notes will be logged
+  * `<repository-name>`: the name of the repository in which the notes will be added

 **Notes:**
 * the default action of `stup` is to show you your notes so you may write the command without the `show` directive (see the examples).
-* if you request to view your notes on a date that you haven't logged anything, `stup` will ask if you want to see the notes of the latest date on which something was logged before the one you specified.
+* if you request to view your notes on a date that you haven't added anything, `stup` will ask if you want to see the notes of the latest date on which something was added before the one you specified.

-  For example, if it is **Monday** and you **didn't log anything during the weekend**, when you type `stup yesterday` you'll be prompted to **see the logs of Friday**.
+  For example, if it is **Monday** and you **didn't add any notes during the weekend**, when you type `stup yesterday` you'll be prompted to **see the notes added on Friday**.

 #### Examples